a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

 ## Risk, stop losses, position sizing, and correlation

-__Ideally, you should risk 1% of principal per trade.__ Many famous traders say something along these lines and it is [Ed Seykota's rule of thumb](http://www.seykota.com/tribe/risk/index.htm) which he has mentioned in several intervies.
+__Ideally, you should risk 1% of principal per trade.__ Many famous traders say something along these lines and it is [Ed Seykota's rule of thumb](http://www.seykota.com/tribe/risk/index.htm) which he has mentioned in several interviews.
 So if you have 100k only risk $1000 a trade.
 But does that mean you can trade 10k at a time with a 10% stop loss?
 I think so.
 The stop may get blown though and you get slippage down to 20% occassionally but that works out to be only 2% and it seems OK to risk 2% some of the time.

 __It does not seem OK to risk 100k on a trade with a 1% stop loss!__ What if it blows though your stop so quickly you lose 5% before the order fills?
 This is _slippage_.
 Now you just lost 5k or 5% of your bankroll.
 And how about trades where you trade $1000 and can lose 90% or make 90%?
 That seems pretty safe as well, as long you don't a bunch of these open at the same time and they are all highly correleted.